relvaner/actor4j-core/Readme.md

 `MatchAny` is always triggered, no matter what message has been received.
 If no match is found, `MatchElse` is fired.

 ### Behaviour ###
-The message processing method `receive` of an actor can be replaced by another method at runtime (`HotSwap` to `Akka`).
+The message processing method `receive` of an actor can be replaced by another method at runtime (`HotSwap`  to `Akka` [[6](#6)]).
 In the later example, the behavior of the actor is changed (on receipt of a tag `SWAP`).
 Upon receipt of the next message, information about the then received message is outputted.
 Finally, the behavior with `unbecome` is returned to the original `receive` method.
 ```java
 public class MyActor extends Actor {
 	protected final int SWAP=22;